Last modified September 09, 2021

 Personally identifiable information or PII is information that identifies you or can be used to identify or contact you.
-Tripod may collect certain PII, such as your name, address, e-mail address, and telephone number of a School or District’s representatives, including teachers and administrators.
-Except as may be contemplated by its arrangement with the District or as otherwise provided herein, Tripod does not collect any PII of survey participants.
+We may collect certain PII, such as your name, address, e-mail address, and telephone number of a School or District’s representatives, including teachers and administrators.
+Except as may be contemplated by its arrangement with the District or as otherwise provided herein, we do not collect any PII of survey participants.

 Non-Personally Identifiable Information (NPII)